 Each C-Ration meal also came with 4 cigarettes, a tin of crackers or pound cake, canned fruit and a few sheets of toilet paper.
 I’m being generous when I say toilet paper.
 It was more like newspaper, but without the news.

-When we were fortunate enough to be based at an American FSB, we could usually mingle in the chow line with the gun crews and infantry.
+When we were fortunate enough to be based at or near an American FSB, we could usually mingle in the chow line with the gun crews and infantry.
 The field cooks actually turned out some pretty decent chow, considering the harsh conditions.
 Even BBQ beef on occasion.
 I always made it a point to bring a couple of cartons of milk back with me.
 In the evening, I fired up a small hot-plate (stealing a few watts from our radar generator) to heat the milk in my canteen cup.
 When hot, I added powdered chocolate from our C-Rations and enjoyed a nice little treat.
 Small comforts helped saved my sanity, I think.

 There was one time when being close to hot chow almost turned out to be a bad thing.
 We spent 2 weeks at the base camp in Tay Ninh and had crowded into a bunker with an existing Q-4 counter-mortar radar team while we constructed our own bunker.
 The chow tent was about a block away and man, were we enjoying that.
 One morning, two of my teammates gave me a nudge as they headed out to breakfast.
 “Come on Staff, chow!” and off they went.
 I pulled on my boots, grabbed my boonie hat and started for the bunker door.
 Just as I was reaching for the screen door a rocket hit the dirt road right out front.
 Wham!
 The blast knocked me backwards.
 There was no warning.
 It just hit.
 I got up, ears ringing, then I started thinking about my buddies who just headed out.
 I ran out the door and looked down the road.
 Both were on the ground, but seemed to be OK.
 They hollered to me to find out if I was OK.
 Yeah, no red stuff leaking out.